michaelginalick/typo/content/posts/command-pattern.md

 	return c
 }
 ```
-If you're interested in running this code, you can do so [here](https://go.dev/play/p/A4QVxygpRyl). lthough this is a simple example, it employs powerful techniques such as struct and interface composition.
+If you're interested in running this code, you can do so [here](https://go.dev/play/p/A4QVxygpRyl).
+Although this is a simple example, it employs powerful techniques such as struct and interface composition.
 These patterns help simplify a lot of the code I was struggling with as more and more requirements emerged.